-Moreover, the registered capital can affect the amount of offshore debt the FIE can borrow from other investors or foreign banks, if the FIE chooses to follow the ratio between registered capital and total investment as shown in the following chart.
+Moreover, the registered capital can affect the amount of offshore debt the FIE can borrow from other investors or foreign banks, if the FIE chooses to follow the ratio between registered capital and total investment1 as shown in the following chart.
 The upper limits of the offshore debt is the gap between the total investment and the registered capital.
+Registered capital contributions can be made cash or in kind, as a lump sum, or in installments.
+The company's payment schedule for contributions must be specified in its Articles of Association, and once paid, the amount cannot be freely wired out again.